Opentrons/opentrons/api/docs/v2/new_pipette.rst

 channels of the pipette will be at the same position relative to the well that it is over.

+Because there is only one motor in a multi-channel pipette, multi-channel pipettes will always aspirate and dispense on all channels simultaneously.

 For instance, to aspirate from the first column of a 96-well plate you would write:

 .. code-block:: python